Zection6V/MPH-FFmpeg-Video-Batches/README.md

 ## English

 A collection of batch scripts for scaling and stretching video files with FFmpeg.
-Drag and drop your videos onto the batch file, and they will be resized automatically.
+Drag and drop your videos onto the batch file, and a resized version will be generated automatically.

 ---